baefthde/OpenWebUI_De/README.en.md

 ## Dependencies

-Linux (tested with Ubuntu 24 LTS Server)
+ - Linux (tested with Ubuntu 24 LTS Server)

-RAM should be at least 16 GB RAM for the standard installation of llama3.1 (use via CPU, adaptation for AMD or NVIDIA also possible, see Ollama)
+ - The RAM should be at least 16 GB Ram for the standard installation of llama3.1 (use via CPU, adaptation for AMD GPU or NVIDIA GPC also possible, see Ollama)

-at least 40 GB storage space hard drive/SSD
+ - at least 40 GB storage space hard drive/SSD

-root rights
+ - root rights

 ## Installation